petercunha/Pine/README.md

 # Pine
 Pine is an aimbot powered by real-time object detection with neural networks.

 This software can be tweaked to work smoothly in CS:GO, Fortnite, and Overwatch.
 Pine also has built-in support for Nvidia's CUDA toolkit and is optimized to achieve extremely high object-detection FPS.
-GPU accelerated, cross-platform, and blazingly fast.
+It is GPU accelerated, cross-platform, and blazingly fast.